Why Former Public Defender Experience Matters

 In private practice, I apply that same experience with focus and selectivity.
 Each case receives the time and preparation that major felonies demand.
 As a result, clients benefit from trial-tested representation and full attention to every detail.

-Q1: How does experience as a former public defender help in private criminal defense?
+How does public defender experience help in private practice?

 A former public defender has tried more cases in a few years than many private lawyers do in a career.
 That experience builds courtroom instincts—how to question witnesses, read juries, and anticipate prosecutorial tactics.
-It also gives deep insight into how judges and prosecutors think, allowing for more strategic defense planning in private practice.
+It also provides deep insight into how judges and prosecutors think, allowing for more strategic defense planning.

 Leadership in a large defense office requires training other attorneys, managing high-stakes cases, and coordinating with every part of the justice system.
 That background provides a rare, system-wide understanding of how criminal cases move from investigation to verdict.
 Clients benefit from an attorney who knows how the process actually works.

-Q6: How does this background affect strategy in major felonies?
+How does this background affect strategy in serious felonies?

 It allows for anticipation and precision.
 A defense lawyer who understands the system’s internal pressures can predict how prosecutors evaluate evidence, when plea negotiations are likely, and which arguments resonate most with judges and juries.
 That insight shapes smarter defense strategies and better outcomes.